mirakc/mirakc/README.md

 # A string of an absolute path to a folder where EPG-related data is stored.
 epg-cache-dir: /path/to/epg

+# An optional value to correct clock for each service.
+#
+# The default value is 0.
+pcr_time_correction: -2000  # -2 seconds
 ```

 ## Logging